Katherine Hampshire

 Instructing Solicitor

-“We were so impressed by Katherine’s empathy, professionalism, attention to detail and assured, calm, concise advocacy.
-Her presence had a considerable impact in terms of the family’s feelings.”
+“We were so impressed by Katherine’s empathy, professionalism, attention to detail and assured, calm, concise advocacy.”

 Instructing Solicitor